maurymarkowitz/RetroBASIC/doc/RetroBASIC build notes.md

 ## makefile use

 RetroBASIC should build on any system with a working makefile system.
-It uses standard ANSI-C, lex and yacc, and has no external depandancies.
+It uses standard ANSI-C, lex and yacc, and has no external dependencies.
 A simple `make` should produce a runnable binary.
 If it does not, please file bug reports and/or pull requests.
 There may be a few warnings from the lex/yacc code but these will be addressed over over time.

 ## macOS